 Genetic conditions play an important role in the birth of a human being.
 People born with abnormal growth of organs are considered to be affected by the traits before their birth.
 The major conditions that cause irregular or abnormal growth include:

 - Down’s syndrome: Down’s syndrome is a condition caused due to the presence of an extra chromosome; generally, a person has 46 chromosomes, but people with Down’s syndrome have 47 chromosomes.
 The extra chromosome may influence the growth and development of the body.
 People with this syndrome tend to have large ears, a small neck, and a flat face.
-Down’s syndrome cannot be cured, but the affected person can grow in a healthy manner without any trouble.
+Down’s syndrome cannot be cured, but the affected person can grow healthily without any trouble.

-- Turner syndrome: Only females are affected by Turner syndrome, and it is said to be a rare condition.
+- Turner syndrome: Only females are affected by Turner syndrome, which is a rare condition.
 It is a state wherein the female tends to lose one of the X chromosomes.
 It is assumed that this chromosomal abnormality occurs due to an error in the parent’s reproductive cell.
-A person with this syndrome will have abnormal ears, eyes, skeletal structure, and even abnormalities of the kidney.
+A person with this syndrome will have abnormal ears, eyes, skeletal structure, and even kidney abnormalities.

 - Beckwith-Wiedemann syndrome (BWS): Wiedemann syndrome is described as the modification that occurs in the genes of chromosome 11.
 It is an excessive growth disorder indicated by large body parts, enlarged tongue, earlobe creases, etc. The earlobe crease is a wrinkle in the earlobe, which occurs due to the trait that was passed genetically by the family.
 The wrinkle is created when the flow of blood is decreased in the ear.
 Currently, there is no method of treatment identified to cure ear creases.

 Birth disorders may be minor or severe and may occur at any stage during pregnancy.
-Most disorders affect the baby while in the womb, before the formation of the organs; however, not all genetic defects are caused by the transfer of gene from the parents.
+Most disorders affect the baby while in the womb, before the formation of the organs; however, not all genetic defects are caused by the parents' transfer of gene.
 In many cases, the baby may be born with genetic disorders that the parent’s gene does not contain.
 Some defects are considered to be harmless, while some may require prolonged medical treatment.